Home Teaching Service Personal Other Links Index

 The American Civil War

-Born an American, I have the near-birthright fascination with this terrible period of America's history.
+Born the child of an American father, I have the near-birthright fascination with this terrible period of America's history.
 After the York University Faculty Association strike in 1997, I wrote a novel about the passions and emotions and lessons of the strike, but since I could not write about anything so deeply personally close to me, I set the story in the time of the American Civil War.

-I read from the novel at the speech I gave when given the Atkinson Alum Association's Award for Excellence in Teaching.
-You can read the brief speech here
+I read from the novel at the speech I gave when honoured with the Atkinson Alum Association's Award for Excellence in Teaching.
+You can read the brief piece from the speech here

 Link to My C.V.